 Supported by BCS Specialist Group Formal Aspects of Computing Science Formal Methods Europe

-The goal of this workshop is to create a comparative case study based around the protocols of the IEEE standard 1394 High Performance Serial Bus (reference IEEE 1394-1995 and the supplement IEEE 1394a-2000).
-The workshop will provide a forum for researchers and practitioners from industry and academia to discuss both completed work and work in progress related to formal specification, validation and verification of components of the IEEE 1394 High Performance Serial Bus.
+Our goal is to create a comparative case study based around the protocols of the IEEE standard 1394 High Performance Serial Bus (reference IEEE 1394-1995 and the supplement IEEE 1394a-2000).
+The workshop provided a forum for researchers and practitioners from industry and academia to discuss both completed work and work in progress related to formal specification, validation and verification of components of the IEEE 1394 High Performance Serial Bus.
+Now we're calling for papers for a special issue of Formal Aspects of Computing Science.
+The call is mainly addressed to those who presented an abstract at the workshop, but is also open to others.

 The workshop is not restricted to the Tree Identify Protocol as there are many other components of the 1394 standard which are also amenable to formal description and analysis.
 For example, parts of the link layer have been formally specified.
 Also, there are ongoing standardisation development projects based around the 1394.
 For example, P1394b (a faster version of 1394), P1394.1 (bus bridges), and P1394.3 (peer to peer data transport protocol).
 Formal descriptions of any aspect of the 1394 standard and associated developments may be submitted for inclusion in the workshop.

-Submission should be made electronically to email@example.com.
-We accept plain text, pdf or postscript submissions.
+Submission should be made electronically to firstname.lastname@example.org.
+We accept pdf or postscript submissions.

 Computing Science Department, University of Nijmegen.